My Somerset Starling Guide

 The Roost Sites

-In the first part of my starling guide I covered planning your visit.
-Part 2 catalogues the most common roosting sites used by the birds.
 Each day the birds roost together in a single mass of birds in a one reed bed.
 There are hundreds of reed beds and no one knows which one the birds will use.

-The Waltons – Ham Wall
+The Waltons Ham Wall

-This is most visitor friendly roost site as it is next to the first RSPB viewing platform.
+This is most visitor friendly roost site as it is next to the first viewing platform.
 The roost site is regularly used over the Christmas period and is perfect for the first time visitor.

 Excellent views can be had from the main drove looking south over the reeds towards the brighter sky.
 Alternatively, the Tor View hide on the walk-way between the reed beds can give you a closer view.

-The Loxtons – Ham Wall
+The Loxtons Ham Wall

 A number of trails weave around the Loxtons go for a stroll before the birds arrive.
-Time to relax.

-The Loxtons is next to the Waltons but extends much deeper into the reserve which can make the birds harder to follow.
+The Loxtons is next to the Waltons but extends much deeper into the reserve which can make the birds harder to see.
 The Loxtons can be viewed from the first viewing platform, or by walking further down the main drove looking for a clearing between the trees with a view to the south.

 Sometimes the birds roost deep in the southern side of Ham Wall towards Sharpham Moor where there is no public access.